 The UE shall set the UE policy delivery service cause to #111 (Protocol error, unspecified) for the instruction in the UE policy section management result IE of the MANAGE UE POLICY COMMAND REJECT message.

-b) Receipt of an instruction associated with a UPSI which has a PLMN ID part that is not equal to the PLMN ID of the UE's HPLMN or the UE's RPLMN and the instruction contains a UE policy part with a UE policy part type set to "ANDSP" for a UE not operating in SNPN access operation mode or receipt of an instruction associated with a UPSI which has a PLMN ID part that is not equal to the PLMN ID part of the subscribed SNPN and the instruction contains a UE policy part with a UE policy part type set to "ANDSP" for a UE operating in SNPN access operation mode.
+b) Receipt of an instruction associated with a UPSI which has a PLMN ID part that is not equal to the PLMN ID of the UE's HPLMN or the UE's RPLMN and the instruction contains a UE policy part with a UE policy part type set to "ANDSP" for a UE not operating in SNPN access operation mode or receipt of an instruction associated with a UPSI which has a PLMN ID part that is not equal to the PLMN ID part of the subscribed SNPN or the UE's RSNPN and the instruction contains a UE policy part with a UE policy part type set to "ANDSP" for a UE operating in SNPN access operation mode.

 The UE shall set the UE policy delivery service cause to #111 (Protocol error, unspecified) for the instruction in the UE policy section management result IE of the MANAGE UE POLICY COMMAND REJECT message.